Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/adding-feeds.markdown

 Choosing an alternative name for a feed
 ---------------------------------------

 Feeds specify their own name, but you may want to change it to something shorter or easier to remember.
 “Cate” rather than “Accidentally in Code”, for example.
-You also [rename it later](renaming-feeds).
+You [rename it anytime later](renaming-feeds), too.

 Choosing a feed’s folder